-References to the AIFM are to KBI Fund Managers Limited; references to the Board are to the Directors of the AIFM; references to the Investment Manager are to KBI Global Investors Limited; and references to Unitholders are to unitholders in the Sub-Funds of KBI Global Investment Fund.
+References to the AIFM are to KBI Fund Managers Limited (until 1 October 2021).
+Amundi Ireland Limited replaced KBI Fund Managers Limited as the new AIFM effective 1 October 2021; references to the Board are to the Directors of the AIFM; references to the Investment Manager are to KBI Global Investors Limited; and references to Unitholders are to unitholders in the Sub-Funds of KBI Global Investment Fund.

 The AIFMD imposes conditions on the marketing of funds.
 The AIFMD requires that an AIFM be identified to meet such conditions where such marketing is sought.
-For these purposes, he AIFM, as the legal entity is responsible for performing the portfolio and risk management of the Funds
+For these purposes, he AIFM, as the legal entity is responsible for performing the portfolio and risk management of the Funds.